KFRM: History

-In 1968, Sanders began to work with Roy Clark, who had been fired from the "Jimmy Dean Show" for tardiness.
-He paid Roy an average of $300 per date in those days.
-Then, Roy had a couple of hit songs, before joining "Hee Haw" in 1969.
-By 1972, Roy was making $50,000.00 per night.

-In time, Sanders made the entertainment part a separate corporation, "Mack Sanders Productions", owned by "The Plainsmen", with Jerry Venable as manager.

-Entertainment always made the difference with KFRM.
-Each new studio built had a full sized broadcast studio, and "The Ranch Boys", "The Plainsmen", Lee Nichols, Mack Sanders, and the whole gang did a live broadcast during the noon hour called the "Dinner Bell Jamboree."
-The show lasted long after all others had ceased from this format, and it worked very well, both in revenues and audience.

-Promotional shows were always a part of the picture.
-In 1972, the annual "Singathon" was held in Hutchinson, Kansas.
-Abram Burnett, who hosted "Gospel Down South" on Sunday mornings, served as host of the show, and it featured some of the outstanding groups on Gospel Music.
-"The Statesmen", "The Boys", "The Cathedrals", Jimmy Davis, etc. It never had a bad turn-out.

-The big KFRM Radio Road Show had some 23 people in it.
-"The Ranch Boys Band", "The Plainsmen", "The Marshall Trio", Juanita Rose, Lee Nichols, among others.
-Mack Sanders served as host.

 Kansas agri-business broadcaster Larry Steckline, who would later become one of Kansas' most prominent and influential broadcasters, began his radio career with KFRM, for several years.
 In 1977, following an abrupt dismissal from KFRM (due to sale of the station), Steckline created his own "Mid America Ag Network" (Wichita, Kansas), a syndication of his "ag-news" shows state-wide, and beyond—and eventually acquired dozens of radio stations throughout Kansas.

 In 1977, Mack Sanders purchased a radio station in Nashville, where he also owned a home.
 He announced that he had sold both KFRM and his Wichita FM station, KICT-FM, to Great Plains Radio, Inc., a subsidiary of the Peoria Journal-Star newspaper that also owned other radio properties.